In the rendering options, you can set the paths where Arnold will look for shaders, procedurals, and textures.

 The linktab file is used when the render network uses a mix of Windows and other operating systems.
 Each line in a linktab file contains a Windows-style path and a UNIX-style path, indicating where Softimage, and resources such as textures, are located on both operating systems.
-This allows the rendering master to find the required files on the slaves regardless of the operating system.
+This allows the rendering server to find the required files on the clients regardless of the operating system.

 Most linktab files contain only one line, indicating where Softimage is located on both platforms.
 Here is a sample linktab file:

 •The Windows path must come before the Unix-style path and they must be separated by a tab, not spaces.

 •Linux path names are case-sensitive, but Windows paths are not (they are case-insensitive).